jamesplease/react-request/docs/guides/differences-with-apollo.md

 Render prop components are more powerful than HoCs, so we currently do not intend to release an HoC.
 But you can build your own!

-Oh, one more thing: once the new React context API is finalized, we will likely adjust this project's API to more closely align with that API.
-As of January 2018, it is looking that will involve switching the render prop from being `render` to `children` instead.

 ### No queries or mutations

 With GraphQL, whether a request is a query or a mutation determines whether the request is made